Higher Chow Cycles on an Abelian Surface and a non-Archimedean analogue of the Hodge-D-conjecture: The Hodge- -conjecture for Abelian surfaces.

 \end{itemize}

 \end{proof}

-\begin{rem} 1.We needed to use ordinarity in order to use the theorem of Bogomolov-Hassett-Tschinkel + Ogus.
-Perhaps that can be generalized to work in all the cases where the reduction is not super-singular.
-In the case of super-singular reduction, the special fibre is unirational and that allows the possibility of the cycle being deformed within the special fibre.

-2. This theorem can likely be extended to work in the case of semi-stable reduction.
+\begin{rem} We needed to assume non super-singular in order to use the theorem of Bogomolov-Hassett-Tschinkel.
+In the case of super-singular reduction, the special fibre is unirational and that allows the possibility of the cycle being deformed within the special fibre. \end{rem} \begin{rem} This theorem can be extended to work in the case when $A$ has semi-stable reduction.
 A special case was studied in \cite{sree2}.